ucsf-web-services/ucsf_8_pa/docroot/modules/contrib/geofield_map/README.md

 View filtered Entity Types/Bundles;
 *   Taxonomy Term, allows the definition of different Marker Icons based on Taxonomy Terms reference field in View;
+*   List Type Field, allows the definition of different Marker Icons based on List (Options) Type fields in View;

 As Drupal 8 Plugin system based, the Geofield MapThemers Plugin and Legend block system is fully extendable and overridable.
 You, as D8 developer, are